NeonCantRead/NACDAv1/README.md

 **Coverage Threshold** (default: 95%)
 - Percentage of clip that must be covered by others to be removed
-- Higher = more aggressive filtering
+- Higher = keeps more clips (less aggressive filtering)
-- Lower = keeps more clips
+- Lower = removes more clips (more aggressive filtering)

 Examples:
-- `95%`: Very aggressive - removes nearly duplicate clips
+- `95%`: Conservative - only removes clips that are 95%+ covered (keeps more clips)
-- `80%`: Moderate - keeps clips with 20%+ unique content
+- `80%`: Moderate - removes clips that are 80%+ covered
-- `50%`: Conservative - only removes highly redundant clips
+- `50%`: Aggressive - removes clips that are 50%+ covered (filters out more clips)

 **Max Acceptable Gap** (default: 0 seconds)
 - Maximum gap allowed in timeline coverage